datastax/ruby-driver/README.md

 TABLEDEF

 client.execute(keyspace_definition)
-client.use(measurements)
+client.use('measurements')
 client.execute(table_definition)
 ```

-You can also `ALTER` keyspaces and tables.
+You can also `ALTER` keyspaces and tables, and you can read more about that in the [CQL3 syntax documentation](https://github.com/apache/cassandra/blob/cassandra-1.2/doc/cql3/CQL.textile).

 ## Prepared statements